Zutatensuppe/robyottoko/README.md

   - synthesized voice
   - synthesized translated voice
 - Let viewers draw on stream (requires a public url)
+- Pomodoro widget
+- Create customizable avatars/PNG-Tubers that move the mouth when you speak
+  - The included example "Hyottoko-Chan" is made by [LisadiKaprio](https://www.artstation.com/lisadikaprio).
+Thank you!

 Note: You will need your own bot account on twitch.tv for using robyottoko.
 Alternatively you can ask in